GIST-CSBL/G2D-Diff/README.md

 Use the following jupyter notebooks after adding the kernel.
 > python -m ipykernel --user --name g2d_diff

+For all .py file and jupyter notebooks  for reproducing the models, check the comments in the notebook for further information about the source code.
+(ex. saving checkpoints.
+You may need to create the directory for saving.)

 ## For training G2D-Diff
 - Single GPU
 > accelerate launch --num_processes=1 --gpu_ids=0 distributed_G2D_Diff.py